thebaldgeek/thebaldgeek.github.io/L-Band.md

 1546,1675   83,5E       Aero voice(8400)AMBE C-Chan C1/C5 301/305 ARINC/SITA Perth, AU    Global beam
 1546,1725   83,5E       Aero voice(8400)AMBE C-Chan C1/C5 301/305 ARINC/SITA Perth, AU    Global beam
 1546,1775   83,5E       Aero voice(8400)AMBE C-Chan C1/C5 301/305 ARINC/SITA Perth, AU    Global beam

-## Software setup and tweaks
-With the antenna mounted and the coax run, we can focus on the software side of things.
-I am going to proceed as if you are going to set up and monitor all data channels around the clock and you are going to feed your data to your local Node-RED for message filtering (ie just Military aircraft) and reporting / alerting.

-In sort you need to run Jaero, thats the only software package that can decode the AERO data.
-You can run it on Windows or Linux.
-You also need to run some SDR dongle sofware, on either Windows or Linux there are lots of options.
-Each has their own page from my [Home](README.md) page.

 <!-- Global site tag (gtag.js) - Google Analytics -->